JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7879 days**.

-And here is a just a random fact -  **The first automobile race ever seen in the United States was held in Chicago in 1895.
-The track ran from Chicago to Evanston, Illinois.
-The winner was J. Frank Duryea, whose average speed was 71/2 miles per hour.**.
+And here is a just a random fact -  **Most dust particles in your house are made from dead skin.**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)